eduhund/svg-content/README.md

 This tool provides features helping add custom data to svg-based templates.

 # What's new

 > v.
-0.1.2
+0.1.3

-* Delete all unnecessary dependencies
+- Replace the test library to the development dependencies.

 # Install